TensorCruncher/youtube-chatbot/README.md

 TBH, I was too exhausted to go back and change things at this point, especially since it would require submitting a new version to the wbestore.

+As a temporary workaround, refresh the page for the chat window to appear / refresh.

 # Tech

 ## Frontend: